nikhilkalburgi/tablab-steps/steps/XrG6fQT0PpTdckSIuo5xYeeV4bFTSvFR0jK/en/README.md

 ## Last, but not least

 * Please note that all submitted steps will be reviewed by the tablab.io team and we will make changes and corrections if the submitted steps do not follow the proper format.
 * Remember that our mission is to make tablab.io a collaborative academy, so you can be sure that you will have our full support in the Step generation process.
-For any questions or improvements just [contact us][3], we are willing to help you with anything.
+For any questions or improvements just [contact us][3], we are willing to help you.

 [1]: https://cloud.google.com/run
 [2]: https://hub.docker.com/search?q=&image_filter=official